 For private companies, the structures commonly used are mergers, stock purchases or asset sales.
-The advantage of stock sales is that they give rise to direct contractual privity with the buyer and selling shareholders.
-It is also more common to have indemnification rights.
-However, one consideration to a stock sale is that every shareholder must sign up for the deal, which could be difficult for companies with a broad shareholder base.
+The advantage of stock purchases is that they give rise to direct contractual privity between the buyer and selling shareholders, and also more commonly include indemnification rights.
+However, one consideration to a stock purchase is that every shareholder must sign up for the deal, which could be difficult to achieve for target companies with a broad shareholder base.
 Private mergers do not give rise to direct privity between the acquiror and the target's shareholders, but generally only require that shareholders representing a majority of the voting interests of the target support the merger (the approval threshold may be higher depending on state law or the target).